helluvamatt/Minecraft-Overviewer/README.rst

 * A timestamp of when the map was generated.

-* Sundial, current server time with a day/night graphic.
+* Sundial, current server time with a day/night graphic. *Requires Setup*

-* WorldGuard Region highlighting.
+* WorldGuard Region highlighting. *Requires Setup*

-* Minecraft weather display (current and forcast)
+* Minecraft weather display (current and forcast). *Requires Setup*

 Requirements
 ============